tsundata/assistant/deployments/kubernetes/README.md

 ### Access Admin UI

-By default the micro-api will be exposed by LoadBalancer, check service `gateway` under namespace `assistant` for detail.
+By default the gateway will be exposed by LoadBalancer, check service `gateway` under namespace `assistant` for detail.

 `kubectl describe --namespace assistant service gateway`